slimsuite/chromsyn/README.md

 ## Dependencies

-You will need to have R with [tidyverse](https://www.tidyverse.org/) installed.
+You will need to have R with [tidyverse](https://www.tidyverse.org/) installed along with the `RColorBrewer` and `gtools` packages.
 The `writexl` package is also needed for Excel output.

 ## Quick start